 Gymkhana’s theme dates back to Raj-era India © Gymkhana

 Adored by Londoners and critics alike – The Times’s Giles Coren declared it the best restaurant he’s ever been to – Michelin-starred Gymkhana in Mayfair manages to be both high-end and warmly hospitable all at once.
-Modelled after Raj-era gymkhana clubs, its throwback décor is complemented by a menu rich in culinary charms.
+Modeled after Raj-era gymkhana clubs, its throwback décor is complemented by a menu rich in culinary charms.
 Covering north India and beyond, the menu is populated with numerous examples of the fare, from Amritsari shrimp to paneer tikka with cashews; its uncommon game dishes evoke regal dishes of yore.

 Moti Mahal’s butter chicken is a favourite North Indian dish © rez-art/iStock/Thinkstock

-As the London outpost of a Delhi-based restaurant group, there’s no doubt that Moti Mahal specialises in the authentic.
+As the London outpost of a Delhi-based restaurant group, there’s no doubt that Moti Mahal specializes in the authentic.
 Its cuisine traces the “Grand Trunk Road,” a historic thoroughfare leading from north India to Pakistan; as such, you can expect cream-based curries, mince-stuffed naan, and lots of grilled meat dishes.
 Note as well that the restaurant is renowned for its whisky selection, should you be in the mood for a nightcap.